damianhakert/damianhakert.github.io/source/posts/2016-10-20-why-we-chose-vue.html.md

 ```

 If you've seen a few JavaScript libraries, it's not hard to understand everything in
 this example, without any documentation.
-And usually, with other frameworks, this is
+Usually, with other frameworks, this is
 where the simplicity stops.
 You get nice, simple examples when you're "Getting
-started" but in reality, but things get complicated as soon as you to try to get
+started" but in reality, things get complicated as soon as you to try to get
 your money's worth out of the framework.
-Not with Vue.js though -- real-life usage
-seems to stay as simple as the docs.
+Not with Vue.js though -- real-life is as simple as it claims to be.

 And that is what we love about Vue.js: it's an elegant combination of structure
 and simplicity.
 The data for the view goes in an object called `data`, but the